box/developer.box.com/content/guides/tooling/sdks/sdk-versioning.md

   <Tile type="info" title="5.
 No Active Development" href="/guides/tooling/sdks/sdk-versioning/#box-core-sdk-versions-and-artifacts-overview">
     If you have an existing application that you don't plan to change:

-    **Action** Ensure your package manager includes the specific version of the SDK version to prevent accidental updates.
+    **Action** Ensure your package manager includes the specific version to prevent accidental updates.
 We strongly recommend upgrading to the major version, which includes consolidated packages, to receive ongoing security patches and improvements.
   </Tile>
 </TileGrid>